San Marcos Growers LogoSan Marcos Growers

 Rosa 'Joseph's Coat' - This repeat-flowering rose is considered a small climber or a tall floribunda.
 It has large multicolored yellow and red blend double flowers that open nearly flat to expose the stamens in the middle.
 'Joseph's Coat' was introduced by Armstrong and Swim in 1964 and is a cross between Rosa 'Buccaneer (Yellow grandiflora -1952) and R. 'Circus' (Yellow blend floribunda -1956).
 It received the National Rose Society Trial Ground Certificate in 1963 and the Bagatelle Gold Medal in 1964.
 This is a fantastic rose, greeting spring with a riot of color and repeating well throughout the summer.
 One of our all time favorites!
 Hardy to zones 4-10.

-This information about Rosa 'Joseph's Coat' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Rosa 'Joseph's Coat' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]